 Golfing with GolfScript

-Edit (2018-06-10): I wrote this when I was barely 15.
-I found this in some old archives and I thought I’d publish it.
-There are better languages for golfing out there (GolfScript is completely dead), so I recommend learning a newer one if you really want to compete.
+Edit (2018-06-10): This is old and GolfScript is dead.
+There are better languages for golfing out there, so I recommend learning a newer one if you really want to compete.
 This still has a nice introduction to stack based languages.

 I’ve been lurking around CodeGolf and